emilyriederer/website/content/post/nulls-polyglot/index.md

 ### Filtering

-SQL doesn't recognize

-Neither R nor dplyr give data back, but do so in different ways

-pandas does recognize
+Finally, both SQL and R drop null records used in filtering statements since comparisons with these values are incapable of returning a TRUE/FALSE value that is used to subset the rows.
+In python, however, pandas does preserve nulls in filter conditions.

 Using the same `tbl1` shown above, we can also confirm that SQL proactively drops nulls in where clauses where they cannot be readily compared to non-null values.
 This seems quite consistent with its behavior in the joining case.